 Subspecialty training in Pediatric Surgery is offered at McMaster Children’s Hospital.
 The learning objectives are aligned with the specialty requirements of the Royal College but are specific to McMaster University.

 It is a 2 year program, fully accredited by the Royal College of Physicians and Surgeons of Canada.

-Trainees learn under the supervision of 6 faculty members: Drs P. Fitzgerald, M. Walton, B. Cameron, K. Bailey, H. Flageole, and L. Van Houwelingen.
+Trainees learn under the supervision of 6 faculty members: Drs P. Fitzgerald, M. Walton, K. Bailey, H. Flageole, L. Van Houwelingen and M. Livingston.

 McMaster Children’s hospital serves a population basin of over 2 million people in southern Ontario and is home to one of the largest and most modern neonatal units in Canada.

 McMaster University will be participating this year in the North American MATCH for a fellowship position starting July 1, 2023.
 Interviews are held at the university typically in late February or early March.
 If you're interested in applying, please visit aamc.org/services/eras

 If you have general enquiries about the fellowship position, please feel free to e-mail Emily Hutchinson, our Program Coordinator at firstname.lastname@example.org.